 Between €500-650 and a €75 refundable deposit.
 Housing is optional, and different types of rooms are available at different prices.
 Room types and prices will be noted in an offer of admission.
 Read more about university-organised accomodation.

 Credits: 6 European Credits.
 Read more about credits and credit transfer.
 Early admission deadline: Wednesday 1 February 2023.
 Applications are processed throughout the year on a rolling basis.
 Regular admission deadline: Saturday 1 April 2023 Who is this programme for?
-For current university students (3rd & 4th year Bachelors and Masters) in the arts and social sciences with an interest and background in urban studies.
+For current university students (3rd & 4th year Bachelors and Masters) in good academic standing in the arts and social sciences with an interest and background in urban studies.
 Working professionals with a desire to continue their education in this field are also welcome to apply.